JaneliaSciComp/python-dist-demo/README.md

 To use PyInstaller on Windows, Conda can be set up as described above.

-On macOS, however, Conda must be [set up differently](https://github.com/pyinstaller/pyinstaller/issues/2270#issuecomment-385219881), or PyInstaller will fail when trying to process the h5py dependency on NumPy, with an error mentioning "mkl":
+On macOS, however, Conda must be [set up differently](https://github.com/pyinstaller/pyinstaller/issues/2270#issuecomment-385219881)&mdash;i.e., installed from the conda-forge channel&mdash;or PyInstaller will fail when trying to process the h5py dependency on NumPy, with an error mentioning "mkl":

-    $ conda create --name python-dist-demo python=3.10
+    $ conda create --name python-dist-demo-1 python=3.10
-    $ conda activate python-dist-demo
+    $ conda activate python-dist-demo-1
     $ conda install -c conda-forge numpy
     $ conda install h5py